zspitz/activex-js-helpers/README.md

 ```
 # Property setter

-Property getters and setters without parameters are represented as simple properties.
+Property getters and setters without parameters are represented as Javascript simple read/write properties.
 However, while getters with paraneters are represented as methods, setters with parameters are represented as assignment to methods.
 ```
 var dict = new ActiveXObject('Scripting.Dictionary');

 //setter with parameters
 dict.Item('a') = 1;
 ```
 This is non-standard Javascript.
 The library enables calling setters with parameters in a standard Javascript-compliant fashion:
 ```
 ActiveXObject.set(dict, 'Item', ['a'], 1);
 ```